MicrosoftDocs/Advertising-docs/Advertising/shopping-content/request-method-limits.md

 # Request and method call limits

-The following are the recommended limits that you should follow when implementing your Content API solution.
-These limits are currently not enforced but because they may be enforced in the future, you should implement them now.
+The following are the recommended limits that you should follow when implementing your Content API solution to ensure maximum API efficiency.

 |Limit|Description
 |-|-